marcinofulus/iCSEbook1/iCSE4school/source/iCSE4s_MAT_z09v1_EN_Polynomial_approximations.rst

 3. Derivative.
 ^^^^^^^^^^^^^^

-**Derivative** will be construed as a mathematical operation on the function.
+**Derivative** will be interpreted as a mathematical operation on a function.

 **Basic formulas:**